The Emerald Isle strikes a chord with artist/ journalist Erik Scalavino,

 who arrives searching for harmony – and departs on a high note

-DUBLIN & ENNIS, Ireland – Although I’d never visited during my first 44 years, Ireland managed to captivate me, what with its fascinating landscape, literature, and legends.
+DUBLIN & ENNIS, Ireland – Although I’d never visited Ireland during my first 44 years, the mere idea of it managed to captivate me, what with its alluring landscape, literature, and legends.

 He can’t join, but two other Dublin friends do.
 On a Sunday evening at Kehoe’s, just steps from my perfectly centralized hotel, I sip my first Guinness in Ireland with them.
-Kehoe’s seems perfect – intimately packed, heavy on Craic (the Irish term for good vibes), not an American accent to be heard, save mine.
+Kehoe’s seems perfect – intimately packed, heavy on Craic (the lovely Irish word for good vibes), not an American accent to be heard, save mine.
 It’s possessed of considerable character and numerous cozy nooks.
 Yet, no musicians or spontaneous sessions materialize.
 The crowd soon thins.
-Apparently, Irish pub music isn’t always guaranteed.
+Apparently, Irish pub music doesn’t come with a guarantee.

-Good ol’ Rory… My confidence is further buoyed after I meet a natural Irish beauty named Ruth MacCarthy, who now lives and works in Dublin, but grew up in Ennis, on Ireland’s west coast.
-Boasting an unparalleled trad pedigree, Ennis also happens to be the last stop on my itinerary.
+Later, I meet a natural Irish beauty named Ruth MacCarthy, who further buoys my optimism.
+Ruth now lives and works in Dublin, but grew up in Ennis, on Ireland’s west coast.
+Boasting what she calls an unparalleled trad pedigree, Ennis also happens to be my last stop on this itinerary.

 “Oh, you must go to Brogan’s or Paddy Quinn’s,” Ruth instructs me in her delightful lilt.
 “They have excellent live music every night o’ the week… and do please say hello to my dad.
 He owns the shoe store right across from Brogans.”